prabinprojects/Google-Capstone-Project-Cyclistic-Case-Study/README.md

 Historic data of bike trips of Cysclistic's customers is downloaded from [diivvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html) .
 The data has been made available by Motivate International Inc. under this [licence](https://divvybikes.com/data-license-agreement).
 I used 12 months worth of bike usage data relating to the year 2023.
 For confidentiality reasons, all personally identifiably information has been removed.
 Each file contains 13 columns; ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng, member_casual.

 ## Process
 I began by downloading 12 csv files contaning data from January 2023 to December 2023.
-Following that, I uploaded all the files on Big Query to iniate cleaning and processing of data.
-Due to file size limit, the files were split in Excel and uploaded in Bigquery as separate tables.
+Following that, I uploaded all the files on Big Query to initiate data cleaning and processing.
+Due to file size limit, the files were first split in Excel before uploading in Bigquery.
 Firstly, I used `UNION ALL` to integrate all the months into a single table.
 ```
 CREATE TABLE if not exists bike-share-415816.okay.combined_data
 AS